zaichiict/zcms-centos6/README.md

-# Auto Install ZCMS
+# Auto Install ZCMS 2
-ZCMS is CMS on Phalcon Framework 2.0
+ZCMS 2 is a PHP CMS on Phalcon Framework 2.0.
+See ZCMS in https://github.com/zaichiict/zcms

 * PHP 5.6
 * Postgresql 9.4